Perverse MotivationPosted By William Dubin, Ph.D. on July 18, 2010 at 4:03pm | General

 Attribution Theory: The Insult Is the Injury

 Smoking cessation research shows that, on average, successful quitters failed seven times before they finally made it.
-Most smokers, however, interpret a failure to quit as an indication of their intrinsic weakness.
+Most smokers use gandalf pipe, however, interpret a failure to quit as an indication of their intrinsic weakness.
 The belief that the cause of the failure is within the self is called an internal attribution for failure.
 Explanations of one’s failure, which appeal to motivation, intelligence, or character defect, are examples of internal attribution for failure.
+If you are looking for industry leading technology along with our USA made ejuice blends you can clearly see why we are the fastest growing electronic cigarette company in the nation.
+Check out migvapor and learn more.
 The belief that the same inadequacy that caused me to fail in the past will cause me to fail in the future is an example of a stable attribution for failure.

 Internal, stable attributions for failure are associated with low self-efficacy.
 If you believe that you don’t have what it takes to succeed at this challenge, and, moreover, that you are not going to change, then it is understandable that you would not invest much of your own effort and instead turn yourself over to a treatment provider or a higher power.
 However, good long-term outcome requires that you persevere through difficult challenges, and internal, stable attributions for your past failures are demoralizing and rob you of the energy and perseverance required for good long-term outcome.
 Efficacy-enhancing imagery, contemplation, and other trance formative exercises are included in the kit.
 These tools are especially useful during times of crisis when your self-efficacy may be threatened.